Fostering a Kitten

 What it Takes

-If you’re an animal lover interested in providing love, nourishment and heaps of TLC to kittens, sign up for a foster class at firstname.lastname@example.org or call 415.522.3542 with questions.
+If you’re an animal lover interested in providing love, nourishment and heaps of TLC to kittens, sign up for a foster class at firstname.lastname@example.org.
 In addition, please check out our information for foster parents.

 If you’ve already signed up for a foster class, you can download your foster care volunteer paperwork here: